Hoder-zyf/Hoder-zyf.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Master student at Nanjing University, pursuing ad degree on Financial Engineering and Fintech.<br> Bachelor's degree on Computer Science and Technology (FinTech) at Nanjing University.
+subtitle: Master student in Financial Engineering and Fintech at Nanjing University.<br> Bachelor's degree in Computer Science and Technology (FinTech) at Nanjing University.

 profile:
   align: right